Abstract

 (denotes a major peer-reviewed publication)

-Thorsten Karrer, Jan-Peter Krämer, Jonathan Diehl, Björn Hartmann, and Jan Borchers.
+• Thorsten Karrer, Jan-Peter Krämer, Jonathan Diehl, Björn Hartmann and Jan Borchers.
 Stacksplorer: Call Graph Navigation Helps Increasing Code Maintenance Efficiency.
-In Proceedings of the ACM UIST 2011 Symposium on User Interface Software and Technology, 2011.
-PDF Document Movie BibTeX Entry.
+In UIST '11: Proceedings of the 24th annual ACM Symposium on User Interface Software and Technology, pages 217–224,October 2011.